ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.radiohead/README.md

 ## Installation

-The adapter is currently available in the *latest* repository.
+The adapter is available in the *stable* repository and can be installed via admin or cli.

-Alternatively, it be installed using the URL `https://github.com/crycode-de/ioBroker.radiohead.git`.
+Alternatively, a latest version can be installed using the *latest* repository or the URL `https://github.com/crycode-de/ioBroker.radiohead.git`.

 ## Configuration